Buying Property in Thailand

 Should foreigners buy a condo or a landed property?

 Ultimately it comes down to the buyer’s personal lifestyle preferences or investment objectives.
-Landed property oftentimes offers amazing value on a price per square meter basis; there is also the extra advantage of greater control over the land and the building.
-Comparatively condominiums due to their communal nature, can severely restrict refurbishments, renovations, general privacy and control.
+Landed property often offers amazing value on a price per square meter basis; there is also the extra advantage of greater control over the land and the building.
+Comparatively condominiums due to their communal nature, can severely restrict refurbishments, renovations, general privacy, and control.
 On the other hand, condominiums offer the most straightforward and liquid property type, offering foreign buyers a hassle-free purchase with a simple "exit strategy".
-The ease and flexibility offered by condominiums make it an appealing choice for many foreign buyers.
+The ease and flexibility offered by some condominiums make it an appealing choice for many foreign buyers.
+If you decide to purchase land, almost all the available options have risk attached to it since foreigners cannot actually own land which forces foreigners to seek investment and rights protection.

 Why Hire Siam Legal?

 In particular, our team of Thai property lawyers offers various services that are designed to protect the rights and interests of foreigners wishing to acquire properties in Thailand.
-Our firm offers a wide array of property-related services to best suit our foreign and Thai clients’ property needs, to include:
+Our firm offers a wide array of property-related services to best suit our foreign and Thai clients’ property needs, including:

 You can visit our head office in Bangkok at the Two Pacific Place, 18th Floor, Unit 1806; or if you have any property questions or issues that need to be addressed, call us using the phone numbers below.